Find out if you need to pay Capital Gains Tax if you're not resident in the UK and are selling a UK residential property.

 - an interest in UK residential property

-- properties in the process of being constructed or adapted for use as a dwelling
+- properties in the process of being constructed or adapted for use as a residential property

 - the right to acquire a UK residential property ‘off plan’